BexTuychiev/strimlitbook/README.md

 like linking to external links or docs where they outlined their approach.

 My idea was that developers should be able to do that right in the app itself.
-The process should be simple and take as little code as possible.
-And thus StreamlitBook was born.
+The process should be simple and require as little code as possible.
+And thus StrimlitBook was born.

-StreamlitBook is an API that allows you to convert Jupyter Notebooks to identical Streamlit components which you can embed right into your scripts where you build your Streamlit apps.
+StrimlitBook is an API that allows you to convert Jupyter Notebooks to identical Streamlit components which you can embed right into your scripts where you build your Streamlit apps.

 Check out the getting started and usage sections for more details.

 P.S. the project is still in development.
-But you can expect a PyPI release early next month (July, 2022).
+But you can expect a PyPI release early next year (2023).

+> Someone stole the name `streamlitbook` before I could publish the package on PyPI, so I changed the name to `strimlitbook`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With <small id='built-with'></small>